Weighted Conformal P-values¶

 for pruning_method in pruning_methods:

-wcs_mask = weighted_false_discovery_control(
+wcs_mask = weighted_detector.select(

 alpha=0.05,